Sureshjoshi01/ruby-terraform/README.md

 Jenkins
 <---------->
-Jenkins pipeline  to orchestrate the -
+Jenkins pipeline for continous deployment and to orchestrate the below -
 a) repository clone
 b) ansible playbook run
 c) terraform apply to deploy to the kubernetes cluster